-Redwood Bay is a Self-Directed Education (SDE) Community for kids between the ages of 6-12 located on unceded Ohlone land, now commonly known as Castro Valley, CA. We strive to be a safe and inclusive space that center’s the voices and experiences of Black, Indigenous, other People of Color.
+Redwood Bay is a Self-Directed Education (SDE) Community for all kids between the ages of 6-12.
+Currently located on unceded Ohlone land, now commonly known as Castro Valley, CA. We strive to be a safe and inclusive space that center’s the voices and experiences of Black, Indigenous, other People of Color.
 As we grow, we want to create a space based on the needs of the community while fostering a sense of belonging for marginalized and vulnerable community members.

-We can’t keep using tools of oppression and expect to raise free people
+“We can’t keep using tools of oppression and expect to raise free people”

 With love,

-Lori Fernando and the Fernando family and team
+Lori Fernando and the Redwood Bay Community.

 Weekly Structure